rajsinghbagri/rajsinghbagri.github.io/README.md

 <br>
 During my college days I have worked(Part time/Inern) with 4 SAAS startups(2 Ed Tech, 1 Web3, 1 Real Estate) & one Acclerator(TBDC) where I helped their India team to close some of best deals with Indian Incubators, Accelerators & Startups.
 <br>
 I am always open for collaborations in the field of VCs, Product, Marketing, Tech.
+For any collaborations reach out to me at raj.bagri.c2022@iitbombay.org
 <br>

 Student & Learner🙏